The Migrating Motor Complex: Why Fasting Between Meals Matters for SIBO Prevention

 5. Support the Parasympathetic State

 The MMC requires parasympathetic activation.
-If you're chronically stressed, your MMC may be suppressed.
+If you're chronically stressed, in "fight or flight" mode, or eating while rushing, your MMC may be suppressed.

 Simple practices: